happygears/netspyglass-netbox/README.md

     docker run -d --restart=always happygears/netspyglass-netbox:latest ./nsg-netbox.py <command line arguments>

-This will make docket detach from the shell and restart the process should it crash for any reason.
+This will make docker detach from the shell and restart the process should it crash for any reason.
 Nothing will appear to the standard output.
 All diagnostic information is written to the log, which  you can retrieve using standard `docker logs <container_id>` command (see below).